• 10.00am - 5.30pm

 The album

-The Beatles were at the height of their fame when they came up with the concept for 'Sgt Pepper' in 1967.
-The band had announced that it would stop touring and devised 'Sgt Pepper' as an alter-ego Edwardian military band.
-The creation of a fictional group - even one inspired by the rigid, regimented discipline of the army - gave them the creative freedom to experiment musically.
+The Beatles were at the height of their fame when they came up with the concept for their 1967 album, 'Sgt Pepper's Lonely Hearts Club Band'.
+They had announced that they would stop touring and devised 'Sgt Pepper' as an alter-ego Edwardian military band.
+The creation of a fictional group - even one inspired by the rigid, regimented discipline of the Army - gave them the creative freedom to experiment musically.

-It was 20 years ago today Sgt Pepper taught the band to play They've been going in and out of style But they're guaranteed to raise a smile So may I introduce to you The act you've known for all these years Sgt Pepper's Lonely Hearts Club Band
+It was 20 years ago today / Sgt Pepper taught the band to play. / They’ve been going in and out of style / But they’re guaranteed to raise a smile. / So may I introduce to you / The act you’ve known for all these years: / Sgt Pepper’s Lonely Hearts Club Band.

 Lyrics to 'Sgt Pepper's Lonely Hearts Club Band'